kellyj83/kellyj83.github.io/index.md

 ### Applying Stochastic Processes to Population Modelling

-In this short project, we explore how the Ornstein-Uhlenbeck process (Mean-Reverting) Process can be used to model birth/mortality rates of a population.
+In this short project, we explore how the Ornstein-Uhlenbeck (Mean-Reverting) Process can be used to model birth/mortality rates of a population.

 <div style="text-align: center;">